founder of Arizona Tenants Advocates & Association and a well-known

 Residential tenants who are purchasing a new home, relocating, getting married or divorced, or experiencing changes in income.
 Actually, the motivations can be myriad.
 Those interested simply attend a complimentary consultation.
 Should they sign up, most cases are out the door within one month.
 The program duration is a one-year membership, which allows any aftermath issues to be addressed -- for example, letters and claims received from the former landlords.

 The objective of this program is to avoid court battles, judgments against tenants, and unjustified negative credit bureau records.
 All of this is far more efficient than using an attorney, and cheaper too: the cost of the service ranges from 65-85% of a month's rent.

 You may contact the organization via phone at 480-557-8905.

 • Please CONTACT ATA with any suggested site updates, additions or corrections to this website.

-2003-2012 by Kenneth A. Volk.
+© 2003-2014 by Kenneth A. Volk.
 All rights reserved.